DSpace/RestContract/metadatafields.md

 * element, an exact match of the field's element (e.g. "contributor", "title")
 * qualifier, an exact match of the field's qualifier (e.g. "author", "alternative")
 * query, part of the fully qualified field, should start with the start of the schema, element or qualifier (e.g. "dc.ti", "contributor", "auth", "contributor.ot")
+* exactName, The exact fully qualified field, should use the syntax schema.element.qualifier or schema.element if no qualifier exists (e.g. "dc.title", "dc.contributor.author").
+It will only return one value if there's an exact match
 * page, size [see pagination](README.md#Pagination)

 Examples: